-Figure 2 - Roles Editing Tips Any faculty or staff may create Programs and Courses and edit those not yet in the workflow cycle.
-An overview and some tips are provided below.
 The Search box can be used to narrow program or course lists by using the percent sign or asterisk for the wildcard.
-As seen in Figure 3a, %psyc% narrows the list to only those entries with the word psychology in either the Code or the Title.
+As seen in Figure 3, %computer% narrows the list to only those entries with the word computer in either the Code or the Title.
 Searches are case-insensitive.

 A set of pre-defined Quick Searches can further narrow the lists by status, undergraduate, or graduate.

-Figure 3a - Program Sample Screen
+Figure 3 - Program and Course Sample Screens

-Figure 3b - Course Sample Screen A text editor for free-form text boxes allows emphasis, subscripts and superscripts, hyperlinks, special symbols, and numbering, among other options.
+A text editor for free-form text boxes allows emphasis, subscripts and superscripts, hyperlinks, special symbols, and numbering, among other options.
 Titles should be kept free of punctuation marks as much as possible due to the data exchanges that occur among systems.
 While Courseleaf systems are generous with the allowed characters, other systems, including Banner and web pages that link to the data entered here, may not display them properly.
 Punctuation is subject to removal by administrators if system problems are expected.